Everyone has a story...

-When he saunters in and slides into the booth across from her he’s slightly out of breath.
-She bites her lip to keep from asking where he was, and who he was with.
+When he saunters in and slides into the booth across from her, he’s slightly out of breath.
+She bites her lip to keep from asking where he was and who he was with.
 An all-too-familiar pattern that inevitably ends in raised voices, accusations, and defensive explanations.
 Instead, they sit in uncomfortable silence.
-Just when she thinks she can’t take it anymore, Tony says, “Rebecca, I want a divorce.”
+Then, just when she thinks she can’t take it anymore, Tony says, “Rebecca, I want a divorce.”

 There’s a split-second pause before Tony says, “No.” But then he looks away, and she knows it’s a lie.

 Warm tears roll quietly down her cheeks.
 She might sit in this booth in front of her untouched sunny side up eggs on toast forever.
 But then Tony says, “I’m sorry.”
 A flash of hot, white anger washes over her.
 As if “I’m sorry” could make up for anything.

 Suddenly able to breathe again, Rebecca stands and sets her napkin slowly and gently down on the table beside her plate.
 She clenches her hands into fists and presses them against the side of her body to stop the shaking.
 It’s so strange to have known all along that things were not quite right and yet to feel so incredibly blindsided that it is all coming to an end.
 Her world is crashing around her.